Bluf00/memoflow/README.md

 Deployed link: https://memoflow.onrender.com

-# Momoflow

 ![License](https://img.shields.io/badge/license-None-blue.svg)

 ## Description
-**Momoflow** is a Progressive Web Application (PWA) designed for taking notes quickly and efficiently.
+**Memoflow** is a Progressive Web Application (PWA) designed for taking notes quickly and efficiently.
 Users can write notes directly in the web app, and with a single click, install it on their device for offline use.
 This lightweight application offers a smooth and streamlined experience compared to traditional web apps.

 ## Table of Contents
 - [Installation](#installation)